 Secondly, under MACRS, a business can change from the DDB method to the Straight Line depreciation after optimizing depreciation benefits.

-Talking of similarity between the two, both the methods disregard salvage or residual value.
+Talking of similarities between the two, both the methods disregard salvage or residual value.
 This means the depreciation is applied against full asset cost.
-In simple terms under DDB and MACRS, depreciation cost is equal to full asset cost.
+In simple terms, under DDB and MACRS, depreciation cost is equal to full asset cost.